Skip to content

-Parents of teenagers will know only too well that the transitional years between childhood and adulthood, can be full of turmoil and highs and lows.
+Parents of teenagers will know only too well that the transitional years between childhood and adulthood can be full of turmoil.
 These years are often difficult for everyone in the household, as tension increases and tempers fray.
-In this article we will look at both the physical changes that occur during adolescence, and lifestyle factors that have a knock on effect on the physical wellbeing of our young people.
-We’ll also discuss the surprising role that the microbiome can play in common ‘teen’ symptoms, and how probiotics can help.
+In this article we will look at both the physical changes that occur during adolescence, and lifestyle factors that have knock-on effects on the physical wellbeing of young people.
+We’ll also discuss the surprising role that the microbiome can play in common ‘teen’ symptoms, and how probiotics might help.

 In addition to transforming a child’s body into that of a young adult, the sudden surge in sex hormones can also lead to behavioural changes.
 As a result of wildly fluctuating hormones, teenagers can experience intense emotions, and may swing from one emotional state to another.
 An emerging interest in romantic relationships can be confusing for many, and bring about new emotional challenges.

 The sex hormones also affect circadian rhythms, meaning that teenagers may be inclined to stay up later at night.
-A lack of quality sleep adds to any difficulties being experienced on an emotional level, and also affects the physical body in many ways, including: lowering immunity1, impairing healing2, affecting cognition3 and causing blood sugar swings4.
+A lack of quality sleep adds to any emotional difficulties, and also affects the physical body in many ways, including lowering immunity1, impairing healing2, affecting cognition3 and causing blood sugar swings4.

 Lastly, the sex hormones also cause an increase in sebum production, which often leads to blocked pores and acne.
 At a time when appearance becomes increasingly important, skin health issues can be a constant source of upset and low self-esteem for teenagers.